Charlottesville, Virginia: Roads and highways

 The most significant highways passing through Charlottesville are Interstate 64 and U.S. Route 29.
 I-64 heads east to Interstate 95 in Richmond and west to Interstate 81 in Staunton.
 US 29 heads southwest towards Lynchburg and northeast to Washington, D.C.
 Other highways serving Charlottesville include U.S. Route 250 and Virginia State Route 20.
 US 29 and US 250 are served locally by bypasses around downtown, with business routes passing directly through downtown.

 Public transportation

 Charlottesville is served by Charlottesville-Albemarle Airport, the Charlottesville Amtrak Station, and a Greyhound Lines intercity bus terminal.
-Direct bus service to New York City is also provided by the Starlight Express.
 Charlottesville Area Transit provides area bus service, augmented by JAUNT, a regional paratransit van service.
-University Transit Service provides mass transit for students and residents in the vicinity of the University of Virginia.
+University Transit Service provides mass transit for students and residents in the vicinity of the University of Virginia and Charlottesville area.